d9pouces/udevbackup/README.md

 [example]
 command = Command running the script (whose name is passed as first argument).
-Default to "bash". fs_uuid = UUID of the used file system. luks_uuid = UUID of the LUKS partition (a key must be provided in the /etc/crypttab file). mount_options = Extra mount options.
+Default to "bash". fs_uuid = UUID of the target partition. luks_uuid = UUID of the LUKS partition (a key must be provided in the /etc/crypttab file). mount_options = Extra mount options.
 Default to "". post_script = Script to run after the disk umount.
 Only run if the disk was mounted.
 Default to "".